For our current schedule of rides, check out the club calendar by clicking here: calendar

 Hybrid bikes are welcome for B & C level rides, if you can maintain the pace.
 They are not recommended for A level rides.
 Mountain bikes are discouraged from all road bike rides, as it will be difficult for the rider to keep up the pace.

-In addition, for 2017 there is an addition of Leisurely Ride: For members who want to ride at an easy, comfortable pace with gentle climbs and a distance not to exceed 5 to 10 miles.
+In addition, there are Leisurely Ride: For members who want to ride at an easy, comfortable pace with gentle climbs and a distance not to exceed 5 to 10 miles.
 The expected pace is 4 to 6 mph, but we will determine the pace during the ride to accommodate the slowest rider.
 In an effort to minimize road / traffic these rides will maximize use of cycle paths.
 Rest stops as needed.
 No riders will be dropped.
+For Leisurely rides, all types of human-powered bikes, including beach cruisers are acceptable.

 “Average Speed” is the average speed while riding.
 Speeds on flat terrain are noticeably higher.